uoon/Hobproj/README.md

 		if choice == '1':
 			inventory.add_item['Club']
-			return 'entrance'
+			print "A Club was added to your inventory!" return 'entrance'

 		elif choice == '2':
 			inventory.add_item['Knife']
-			print item, "was added to your inventory!" return 'entrance'
+			print "A Knife was added to your inventory!" return 'entrance'

 		elif choice == '3':
 			inventory.add_item['Shotgun']
-			print item, "was added to your inventory!" return 'entrance'
+			print "A Shotgun was added to your inventory!" return 'entrance'

 		else:
-			print "That's not a valid choice."
+			print "That's not a valid choice.
+You will go in unarmed." inventory.add_item['None']
-			inventory.add_item['None']
 			return 'entrance'